Professor8080/VPN/README.md

 # VPN

 Make Sure to follow the tut on the main page.

+Also make sure to disable ipv6 and use cloudflare dns.